zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-two.md

 tags: ["elixir", "phoenix"]
 ---

 In this _Let's Code_ series, I will be walking through how I added a simple contact form to a [Phoenix](https://www.phoenixframework.org/) 1.4 web application.
-I will try to make this as general purpose as possible so that it's easier to follow _and_ apply to your Phoenix applications.
+I will try to make this as general purpose as possible so that it's easier to follow _and_ apply to your own Phoenix applications.
 I encourage you to follow along, either in an existing Phoenix application or [a new one](https://hexdocs.pm/phoenix/up_and_running.html#content).

 [In Part One]({{< ref "lets-code-contact-form-in-phoenix-part-one" >}}) of this series, I started with a `Message` module to serve as the data object for the contact form.
-The contact form should take the minimal number of fields from the user (email, subject, and body) and send that information to a support email address.
+In that post, I described the contact form as taking the minimal number of fields from the user (email, subject, and body) and sending that information to a support email address.
 In this post, I will be walking through creating a module to send the feedback.
 Let's get started.

 ## The Support Interface